TimmyTomster/TimmyTomster/README.md

 - 👋 Hi, I’m @TimmyTomster
-- 👀 I’m interested playing Valorant
+- 👀 I’m interested Valorant and climbing
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on learning the ins and outs of spreadsheets
-- 📫 How to reach me crawfish.maps@gmail.com
+- 📫 How to reach me tomduffy993@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I run